 - How would such these discounts and rebates influence healthcare systems, the pharmaceutical industry and health technology assessment agencies?

 - What can societies gain from investing in new pharmaceuticals?

 Participants in the room will be encouraged to actively engage and decide where they stand on the role of pharmaceutical expenditure in the sustainability of healthcare systems across the EU.

-Thomas Allvin, Executive Director for Strategy and Healthcare systems at European Federation of Pharmaceutical Industries Association (EFPIA)
+Comments in favour of the motion by Thomas Allvin, Executive Director for Strategy and Healthcare systems at European Federation of Pharmaceutical Industries Association (EFPIA)

 End of debate